Skip to content

 t.text(name: string, opts?: {

-nullable?: boolean // default: false
+nullable?: boolean // default: true

 unique?: boolean // default: false